 CHEM 111 - General Chemistry I: Structure and Equilibrium and CHEM 112 - General Chemistry II: Energetics and Reactivity or CHEM 115 - Accelerated General Chemistry

-MATH 135 - Applied Calculus (see math/statistics guidelines below)
+MATH 135 - Applied Multivariable Calculus I or MATH 137 - Applied Multivariable Calculus II or MATH 237 - Applied Multivariable Calculus III (see math/statistics guidelines below)

 MATH 155 - Introduction to Statistical Modeling (see math/statistics guidelines below)

-Note: Some elective courses for the biology major have MATH 137 as a pre-requisite: PHYS 227 - Principles of Physics II and CHEM 311 - Thermodynamics and Kinetics.
-Students who plan to take CHEM 312 - Quantum Mechanics and Spectroscopy are advised to take MATH 237.
+Note: Some elective courses for the biology major have MATH 137 - Applied Multivariable Calculus II as a prerequisite: PHYS 227 - Principles of Physics II and CHEM 311 - Thermodynamics and Kinetics.
+Students who plan to take CHEM 312 - Quantum Chemistry and Spectroscopy are advised to take MATH 237 - Applied Multivariable Calculus III

 All students must enroll in MATH 155 - Introduction to Statistical Modeling.